 This is an idea proposed in 2020 as a good starter project, and has been completed by Keshav Sivakumar.
-It was supervised by Anil Madhavapeddy, Srinivasan Keshav and David A Coomes as part of my Trusted Carbon Credits project.
+It was supervised by Anil Madhavapeddy, Srinivasan Keshav and David A Coomes as part of the Trusted Carbon Credits project.

 Current GPS solutions are either very expensive ($8k+) or have relatively poor accuracies (10m+) under dense forest canopy.
 This project explores how to determine our location accurately in a forest area where we travel by foot under canopy without a GPS signal.